Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: -lite

+The \textit{vocabulary} module provides the literal definition of a keyword or idiom.
+For words with multiple interpretations (e.g., `take' and `get'), we offer only the context-relevant definition.
+A corresponding Korean translation is also supplied for verification (see~\autoref{fig:lite_interface}D).
 In the \textit{comprehension} module (see~\autoref{fig:lite_interface}C), we provide the main idea, and the intention of the selected text in relation to the flow of the entire passage.
 The main idea is provided as a bullet point to facilitate the understanding.
 We also provide several examples of sentences that convey the same meaning, but using different wordings and structure.
 This is to help users better understand the current context by comparing it with other possible contexts.

-The \textit{grammar} module (see~\autoref{fig:lite_interface}E) examines sentence structure by segmenting text into phrases.
+Finally, the \textit{grammar} module (see~\autoref{fig:lite_interface}E) examines sentence structure by segmenting text into phrases.
 For each phrase, the system offers keyword-level explanations that delineate the function of each component.
 The intent behind this is to help users quickly locate issues within a sentence while understanding how individual keywords form the overall phrase.